nuovze/StreamSAK/README.md

 # WLD-SR
-An elegant solution to adjusting wins/losses/draws/sr on the fly.

 As a streamer, I've always looked for an elegant tool that I could use to adjust my wins/losses/draws count on the fly, without having to tab out or edit a file manually.
 I never found anything, so I decided to make it myself.